Ultra-fast interpretable machine-learning potentials: Results and Discussion

 \subsection{Regularized least-squares optimization with energies and forces}

 During the fitting procedure, we optimize all spline coefficients $c$ simultaneously with the regularized linear least-squares method.
-Given atomic configurations $\mathcal{S}$, energy observations $\mathcal{E}$, and force observations $\mathcal{F}$, we fit the potential energy function~$E$ of \cref{eq:potential} by minimizing the loss function
+Given atomic configurations $\mathcal{S}$, energies~$\mathcal{E}$, and forces~$\mathcal{F}$, we fit the potential energy function~$E$ of \cref{eq:potential} by minimizing the loss function \ed{

-where $\kappa \in [0, 1]$ is a weighting parameter that controls the relative contributions between energy and force-component residuals, and $\sigma_\mathcal{E}$ and $\sigma_\mathcal{F}$ are the sample standard deviations of energies and force components across the training set.
-This normalization yields dimensionless residuals, allowing $\kappa$ to balance the relative contributions from energies and forces, independently of the size and variance of the training data.
+} \ed{where the second sum is taken over force components.
+Here, $\kappa \in [0, 1]$ is a weighting parameter that controls the relative contributions between energy and force-component residuals, $|\mathcal{E}|$ and $|\mathcal{F}|$ are the number of energy and force observations in the training set,} and $\sigma_\mathcal{E}$ and $\sigma_\mathcal{F}$ are the sample standard deviations of energies and force components across the training set.
+This normalization yields dimensionless residuals, allowing $\kappa$ to balance the relative contributions from energies and forces, independently of the size and variance of the training energies and forces.

-The minimization of $L$ with respect to the spline coefficients $c$ is a linear least-squares problem with Tikhonov regularization and solution
+The minimization of $L$ with respect to the spline coefficients $\bf c$ is a linear least-squares problem with Tikhonov regularization and solution \ed{

-where ${\bf I}$ is the identity matrix, ${\bf y}$ contains energies and forces, and each element of $X$ is the sum over all pair distances in each configuration (rows) for each basis function (columns).
-When forces are included in $y$, the corresponding rows of $X$ are generated according to~\cref{eq:atomic_force,eq:direction_cosine}.
+where ${\bf I}$ is the identity matrix, ${\bf y}$ contains energies and forces, and each element of $\bf X$ is the sum of B-spline values taken over all relevant pair distances in each configuration (rows) for each basis function (columns).
+Subsets of columns correspond to different body orders.
+Similarly, for multi-component systems, subsets of columns correspond to different chemical interactions.} When forces are included in $\bf y$, the corresponding rows of $\bf X$ are generated according to~\cref{eq:atomic_force,eq:direction_cosine}.
 This optimization problem is strongly convex, allowing for an efficient and deterministic solution with LU decomposition.

-The Tikhonov regularization controls the curvature and local smoothness across adjacent spline coefficients through $\lambda$ via the difference penalty \cite{Whittaker1922, Eilers1996}.
-For the two-body case, $D_2$ is given by
+The used Tikhonov regularization controls the magnitude of spline coefficients $\bf c$ through the parameter $\lambda_1$ via the ridge penalty and the curvature and local smoothness across adjacent spline coefficients through $\lambda_2$ via the difference penalty \cite{Whittaker1922, Eilers1996}.
+For the two-body case, $D_2$ is given by \ed{